The Powerful Meaning of Akan Names: Identity, Legacy & Spirituality

 5. Occupational Names

-- Some names reflect the family’s traditional occupation or status in society.
+• Some names reflect the family’s traditional occupation or social status.

 6. Nature-Inspired Names